LoginRadius/docs/content/references/sdk/java-sdk/index.md

 <h4 id="GetForgotPasswordToken-post-">Forgot Password token (POST)</h4>
  This API Returns a Forgot Password Token it can also be used to send a Forgot Password email to the customer.
 Note: If you have the UserName workflow enabled, you may replace the 'email' parameter with 'username' in the body.
-[More info](https://www.loginradius.com/docs/api/v2/customer-identity-api/account/get-forgot-password-token)

 ```java